marcotrosi/C/004_operators/README.md

 The result of the logical operators are also boolean-like.
 Let's have a look at the logic tables of these operators.
-It doesn't matter wheather we write 0/1, false/true, low/high, no/yes or any other binary representant.
+It doesn't matter whether we write 0/1, false/true, low/high, no/yes or any other binary representative.

 `a`|`b`|`a && b`
 ---|---|-------